Sarah Coakley: Academic career

 In 2006, she was elected the Norris–Hulse Professor of Divinity at the University of Cambridge (the first woman appointed to this chair) and took up the position in 2007.
 In 2011, she became deputy chair of the School of Arts and Humanities with a four-year appointment on the general board of the university.
-She stepped down as Norris–Hulse Professor in 2018 and was made professor emeritus.
+She retired as Norris–Hulse Professor in 2018 and was made professor emeritus.
 She has been an honorary professor at the Logos Institute and the University of St Andrews since 2018 and a visiting professorial fellow at the Australian Catholic University since 2019.

-Coakley's teaching and research interests cover a number of disciplines cognate to systematic theology, including the philosophy of religion, the philosophy of science, patristics, feminist theory and the intersections of law and medicine with religion.
+Coakley's teaching and research interests cover a number of disciplines cognate to systematic theology, including the philosophy of religion, the philosophy of science, patristics, feminist theory, and the intersections of law and medicine with religion.
 Her contributions to these areas have generally been by way of co-ordinating research projects and editing or co-editing collections of papers.
-It was through these collaborative projects that her profile gained a level of international prominence.
-At the time of her appointment to the Norris–Hulse chair in Cambridge, Coakley had not published a monograph subsequent to the 1988 publication of her doctoral thesis.
-She has been working on a four-volume systematic theology, the first volume of which was published in 2013 as God, Sexuality and the Self: An Essay On the Trinity.
+It was through these collaborative projects that her profile initially gained a level of international prominence.
+At the time of her appointment to the Norris–Hulse chair in Cambridge in 2006, Coakley had published her doctoral thesis and her widely discussed monograph Powers and Submissions.

-With mathematician and biologist Martin Nowak, Coakley co-founded Harvard University's Program for Evolutionary Studies with funding from pedophile and sex offender Jeffrey Epstein.
-Coakley has written extensively on the subject of science and religion as existing in parallel social constructs (for example, the concepts of Darwinism, fatalism or nature, nurture), and is the author of 2013's Evolution, Games, and God: The Principle of Cooperation, edited by Nowak.

-From 2005-08, Coakley co-directed, with Martin A. Nowak, the "Evolution and Theology of Cooperation" project at Harvard University sponsored by the Templeton Foundation, out of which has come a co-edited volume, Evolution, Games, and God: The Principle of Cooperation.
+From 2005 to 2008, Coakley co-directed, with Martin A. Nowak, the "Evolution and Theology of Cooperation" project at Harvard University sponsored by the Templeton Foundation, out of which has come a co-edited volume, Evolution, Games, and God: The Principle of Cooperation.
 An earlier interdisciplinary project on "Pain and Its Transformations", undertaken with Arthur Kleinman at Harvard (as part of the Mind, Brain, Behavior Initiative), produced Pain and Its Transformations: The Interface of Biology and Culture (co-ed. with Kay Kaufman Shelemay, Harvard UP, 2007).

 She delivered the Gifford Lectures in Aberdeen, Scotland, in 2012.

 She holds honorary degrees from Lund University, St Andrews, University of St Michael's College, Toronto, and Heythrop College, London.
 In July 2019, she was elected a Fellow of the British Academy (FBA), the United Kingdom's national academy for the humanities and social sciences.